run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/create-and-view-sub-request.md

 ##Procedure

-1. Access the functionality Ticket Management through the main menu Processes
+1. Access the main menu Processes
     \> Request and Incident Management \> Service Request and Incident;

 2. To create the sub-request: